dask-contrib/dask-sql/docs/pages/machine_learning.rst

 This call will first collect the data from the inner ``SELECT`` call (which can be any valid ``SELECT`` call, including ``JOIN``, ``WHERE``, ``GROUP BY``, custom tables and views etc.) and will then apply the model with the name "my_model" for prediction.
-The model needs to be registered at the context before using :func:`register_model`.
+The model needs to be registered at the context before using :func:`~dask_sql.Context.register_model`.

 .. code-block:: python